An Introduction to String Diagrams for Computer Scientists: Semantics

 \begin{example}[Linear maps, $\otimes$] The category $\fVect$ of finite-dimensional vector spaces (over some chosen field $\Field$) and linear maps is also a symmetric monoidal category, in at least two different ways.
 This example deals with the tensor product, while the next one considers the direct product.

 We will not go over the rigorous definition of the tensor product of vector spaces here; suffices to say that $X_1\otimes X_2$ can be defined as a quotient of the free vector space over $X_1\times X_2$ that make $\otimes$ bilinear.
-On morphisms, it is uniquely specified as the linear map $(f_1\otimes f_2)$ that satisfies $(f_1\otimes f_2)(u_1\otimes u_2) = f(u_1)\otimes f_2(u_2)$.
-This defines a SMC, with unit the field $\Field$ itself, since $X\otimes \Field \cong X$, and symmetry the map fully characterised by $\sigma(u_1\otimes u_2) =u_2\otimes u_1$.
+On morphisms, it is uniquely specified as the linear map $(f_1\otimes f_2)$ that satisfies $(f_1\otimes f_2)(u_1\otimes u_2) = f(x_1)\otimes f_2(x_2)$.
+This defines a SMC, with unit the field $\Field$ itself, since $X\otimes \Field \cong X$, and symmetry the map fully characterised by $\sigma(x_1\otimes x_2) =x_2\otimes x_1$.

-Crucially, this SMC is \emph{not} Cartesian.
-The intuition here is that, when we choose a comultiplication operation $\Bcomult$ over $X$, we also choose some set of elements $v\in X$ that this operation copies, \emph{i.e.} that verify:
+Crucially, this SMC is \emph{not} cartesian: like in $\Rel$, not all interpretations of a theory containing a commutative comonoid structure $\Bcomultn{v}$,$\Bcounitn{v}$ for each generating object of the signature, satisfy the axioms of cartesian categories ($\mathsf{dup}$ and $\mathsf{del}$).
+The intuition here is that, when we choose an interpretation of the comultiplication operation $\Bcomultn{v}$ over $\sem{v}$, we also choose some set of vectors $x\in \sem{v}$ that this operation copies, \emph{i.e.} that verify: